 How is the CPU Cache made?

 The CPU cache is composed of SRAM (Static Random Access Memory).
 It is a volatile memory, just like DRAM, but it exhibits static behavior.
 It means the stored data will remain there without the need for refreshing as long as the input power is present.
 Static RAM is composed of transistors (six transistors comprise a single SRAM cell, which stores one bit of data), and the basic storage unit is called a Flip-Flop.
-Static RAM is challenging to scale and expensive.
-This is the reason it has its application in critical places, such as caches, networking devices, and digital cameras, among others.
+Static RAM is challenging to scale and expensive to implement.
+This is why it has its applications in critical areas, such as caches, networking devices, and digital cameras, among others.

 Because Flip-Flops uses the transistors as the storage medium, it becomes capable of achieving very high data read/write performance.
 This is because the transistors can switch pretty fast (more than 800 Gigahertz).
 With the help of transistors, flip-flops, and hence the cache, they become capable of impressive performance compared to any other storage medium.
-However, because storing just a bit of data requires 6 transistors, scaling SRAM is a challenging task.
-This is the reason the Cache has a limited size in CPUs, and it cannot be used in other places, such as DRAM, as the primary memory.
+However, because storing just a bit of data requires six transistors, scaling SRAM is a challenging task.
+This is the reason the Cache has a limited size in CPUs and cannot be used in other places, such as DRAM, as primary memory.

 Types of CPU Cache